Illusioner2520/EnderLynx/README.md

 ## Requirements

 Currently, EnderLynx only supports Windows 64-bit.
 Unfortunately, you will not be able to run the program if this is not your system.
-For space required on the disk, the app itself requires less than 512 MB, however any installed instances (especially large modpacks) can significantly increase the amount of space required.
+As for space required on the disk, the app itself requires less than 512 MB, however any installed instances (especially large modpacks) can significantly increase the amount of space required.

+## Features

+ - 🖥️ Launch any version of Minecraft from rd-132211 to present day
+ - 🔃 Launch Vanilla, Fabric, Forge, NeoForge or Quilt
+ - 👤 Easily switch between Minecraft accounts
+   - 🟥 Supports Microsoft sign-in
+ - ℹ️ Create separate instances of Minecraft independent from each other
+ - 🛜 Full integration with Modrinth and CurseForge
+   - 📃 Select any version or download the most recent one
+   - 📷 View the gallery for any project
+   - 📄 View the description for any project
+ - 🧑 Change your skin and cape in the launcher
+   - 🧑‍🦰 Includes all default skins and skins from official skin packs
+   - ↩️ Import skins from a file, username or URL
+ - 🔗 Share instances through a new .elpack file format
+ - 📁 Add instances from a CurseForge .zip, Modrinth .mrpack or a CurseForge profile code
+ - 🔔 Includes the most recent Minecraft news on the home page
+ - ❓ Includes a random assortment of modpacks to discover on the home page
+ - 🎁 Manage mods, resource packs and shaders, including the ability to disable.
+   - 📈 Update content, including when an instance's version is edited
+ - 🍫 Jump directly in to a world if the version supports it
+ - ⌚ View your most recently played worlds and instances to jump back in
+ - 📌 Pin your instances or worlds to the home screen
+ - ✂️ Add a desktop shortcut for instances or worlds to jump back in without opening the launcher
+ - 🌍 View an instance's singleplayer and multiplayer worlds
+   - 🌏 Add worlds and servers from CurseForge
+   - 🗺️ Import worlds from other launchers
+   - 📦 Add data packs from Modrinth and CurseForge to any singleplayer world
+ - 🪵 View the logs for an instance in real time
+ - 🤔 Set default options that are applied to any newly created instance
+ - 🖼️ View the screenshots for any instance
+ - 🔧 Repair instances
+ - 📚 Organize your instance list with custom groups
+ - ⏲️ Keeps track of your play time per instance
+ - 🔵 Multiple accent colors to choose from
+ - 🍵 Automatic downloads of Java
+   - ☕ Change the Java Installation the Launcher uses
+   - 🐏 Change the amount of RAM each instance can use
+ - ⬆️ Update from inside of the App
+ - 📂 Change where the app stores all of its information
+ - ✅ Many other helpful features and more to come!

 ## Technologies